digitalservicebund/ris-backend-service/run_migration_locally.md

 ### Update the Lookup Tables / Reimport for Backfilling

 1. Pull `ris-data-migration`

 2. Download the new lookup tables and document units (see steps 4 and 5 above)

-3. If you need to fill new categories in all documentation units, truncate the `incremental_migration` schema
+3. If you need to fill new categories in all documentation units, truncate the `caselaw`/`incremental_migration` schema

 4. To update/reimport new data, repeat steps 9 - 12 above